milesberry/milesberry.github.io/_posts/2021-12-05-make-turtle.md

 or at the very least, objects, properties and methods, all the while staying within reach of the familiar home ground of the turtle itself.

+>Originally published as Berry, M. (2021), Make a Turtle! in G Stager (ed.), *[Twenty Things to Do with a Computer Forward 50: Future Visions of Education Inspired by Seymour Papert and Cynthia Solomon's Seminal Work.](https://www.amazon.co.uk/Twenty-Things-Computer-Forward-Education/dp/1955604002)* Constructing Modern Knowledge Press, Torrance, CA, pp. 231-235.

 # References

 Astolfo, D., Ferrari, M. and Ferrari, G. (2007) *Building robots with LEGO mindstorms NXT*.
 Burlington MA: Syngress Publishing, Inc.